Chinese New Year

 Looking to explore the best of Asian cuisine this Lunar New Year?
 Discover a range of dining options in Chinatown, only a short walk from Soho.
 From Chinese dumplings to Japanese grill, bubble tea, traditional sweet treats and more, there is plenty to discover.

-Lunar New Year at Muji
+Lunar New Year Gifting

-Lunar New Year at BAO
+Dine on Lunar New Year dishes

 Discover More Asian Dining in Soho